FAIMER logo

 ASU-MENA FAIMER Regional Institute 2019 Fellow

-Assistant Professor, Menoufia University
+Menoufia University

 Egypt

 Dr. Hegazy is an Assistant Professor in the Family Medicine Department and Director of the Medical Education and Human Resources Development Center at Menoufia College of Medicine at Menoufia University in Egypt.
 A 2019 Fellow of the ASU-MENA FAIMER Regional Institute, she serves as a writer for the Applied Knowledge Test, examiner for the Objective Structured Clinical Examination, Chair of the Digital Transformation Committee, and member of the Scientific Board of the Egyptian Family Medicine Team of the MRCGP[INT].
 She also serves as an Executive Member of the Working Party on Education of WONCA - World Organization of Family Doctors.
-In addition, she is Executive Board Member of the Egyptian Family Medicine Association and Associate Editor for the Egyptian Family Medicine Journal.
+In addition, she is an Executive Board Member of the Egyptian Family Medicine Association and Associate Editor for the Egyptian Family Medicine Journal.

 Dr. Hegazy received her Bachelor of Medicine and Bachelor of Surgery degree in 2005.
 She completed her residency in family medicine at the Menoufia Teaching Hospitals and earned her Master of Science in 2009.
 She earned her Doctor of Medicine degree in 2013 from Menoufia Medical College.
 She also holds a professional diploma in research methodology and program evaluation from the American University in Cairo, Egypt.